equinor/radix-public-site/public-site/docs/src/docs/topic-concepts/index.md

 Each application can have one specific component in one specific environment set as the _default alias_.
 This component is assigned a domain name in the format `[application].app.radix.equinor.com` and assigned a certificate.
 This domain can be used as the public URL for accessing the application.

-The default alias is configured by the [`dnsAppAlias` setting](../reference-radix-config/#dnsappalias) in the `radixconfig.yaml` file.
+The default alias is configured by the [`dnsAppAlias` setting](../../references/reference-radix-config/#dnsappalias) in the `radixconfig.yaml`.

 ## External (custom) alias

 It is possible to have multiple custom DNS aliases (i.e. to choose your own custom domain) for the application.
-The _external alias_ needs to point to a component [marked as public](../reference-radix-config/#publicport).
+The _external alias_ needs to point to a component [marked as public](../../references/reference-radix-config/#publicport).
 This external alias can be any domain name, which can be used as the public URL for accessing the application, as long as a valid certificate for the domain is applied.

-The external alias is configured by the [`dnsExternalAlias` setting](../reference-radix-config/#dnsexternalalias) in the `radixconfig.yaml` file.
+The external alias is configured by the [`dnsExternalAlias` setting](../../references/reference-radix-config/#dnsexternalalias) in the `radixconfig.yaml`.